Contact us

 The journal has a reputation as one of the leading palaeontological journals internationally and is ranked in Q1 for the palaeontology subject category.
 It is online-only and subscription-based, with a hybrid open access option.

-The Journal of Systematic Palaeontology seeks to champion the importance of collections-based systematics for understanding the diversity of past life.
-The journal publishes papers that present novel and impactful results in systematics, and which use these results as a basis for rigorous analyses of functional morphology, evolution, palaeoecology, palaeobiogeography or biostratigraphy.
+The Journal of Systematic Palaeontology aims to champion the importance of collections-based systematics to understand the diversity of past life.
+The journal publishes papers that present novel and impactful results in systematics, which serve as a basis for rigorous analyses of functional morphology, evolution, palaeoecology, palaeobiogeography or biostratigraphy.

 Papers cover extinct taxa from across the tree of life, from dinosaurs to microfossils.